Indigenous Intellectual Property Program Grant

 On this page

-The grants are a part of a suite of IIPP initiatives, which were developed under Canada's Intellectual Property Strategy.
-The IIPP initiatives aim to promote a more inclusive IP system for Indigenous peoples, through initiatives focused on education, awareness raising and capacity building.
+The grants are a part the Indigenous IP Program initiatives, which were developed under Canada's Intellectual Property Strategy.
+These initiatives aim to promote a more inclusive IP system for Indigenous peoples, through initiatives focused on education, awareness raising and capacity building.
+The grant also seeks to:

 See Introduction to Intellectual Property Rights and the Protection of Indigenous Knowledge and Cultural Expressions in Canada for more information about the relationship between IP, IK, and ICEs.

-Indigenous Intellectual Property Program (IIPP) grants are designed to support the increased engagement in the IP system by Indigenous peoples in Canada.
-Total program funding in the amount of $150,000 per fiscal year is available to support travel, initiatives and projects relating to IP, IK and ICEs.
+Total program funding in the amount of $150,000 per fiscal year is available to support travel, initiatives and projects relating to IP, IK and ICEs under three distinct streams:

 Grants for Indigenous organizations for travel to WIPO sessions and events related to IP and IK and ICEs, particularly the Intergovernmental Committee on Intellectual Property, Genetic Resources, Traditional Knowledge and Folklore, up to $5000 per person per organization for a single trip.
 Grants under this stream can fund required preparation work, travel costs, and other related fees.
 Please note that only Accredited Observers or those that have applied to be an Accredited Observer will be eligible for funding.
 If selected for a grant, confirmation of accreditation may be required.